 Felten, a professor of computer science and public affairs and director of the Princeton Center for Information Technology Policy, said that merely by combining their analysis of phone records with call times and durations, investigators can learn about people's work, social habits, religion and political affiliations.

 The Judiciary Committee is one of several bodies examining recent revelations about surveillance conducted by U.S. intelligence agencies.
-At yesterday's hearing, the senators echoed the greater national debate, with committee members raising concerns about the transparency of the intelligence collection, and its impact on citizens' privacy, while also expressing a desire not to hobble efforts to maintain national security.
+At the hearing, the senators echoed the greater national debate, with committee members raising concerns about the transparency of the intelligence collection, and its impact on citizens' privacy, while also expressing a desire not to hobble efforts to maintain national security.

-Felten told the committee members that it was critical for both legislators who make the laws and judges who review them to have a firm grasp of the technical implications of their decisions.
+Felten told the committee members that it was critical for legislators who make the laws and judges who review them to have a firm grasp of the technical implications of their decisions.
 He urged them to take advantage of the nation's technological experts when grappling with the policy implications of advancing technology.